Skip to main content

 PLAYER_AUTH

 Initially, use the value Demo.
 This skips any further authorization.
-Once you have made yourself familiar with the general setup, we recommend to integrate one of the third-party authorization providers (e.g. Steam or Firebase) to authenticate players using your game client.
+Once you have made yourself familiar with the general setup, we recommend to integrate with a third-party authentication providers (Steam, Firebase, Discord or Custom JWT) to authenticate players in your game client and provide a provider token for authorization when opening the WebSocket connection.
+This ensures that only authorized players are submitting themselves for matchmaking and that they are using their correct PLAYER_ID.

 Once the WebSocket connection is established, the game-client can enqueue the player via the addPlayerAction.
 Idem will respond to this with an addPlayerResponse, confirming that the player is now considered by the matchmaking.
 You can use this information to update the UI to inform the user that the system is now looking for a match for them.